purescript-contrib/purescript-react-dom/README.md

 Low-level React DOM bindings for PureScript.
 You may also be interested in the higher-level [`react-basic-dom`](https://github.com/lumihq/purescript-react-basic-dom) library.

-The library summary hasn't been written yet (contributions are welcome!).
-The library summary describes the library's purpose in one to three sentences.

 ## Installation

 Install `react-dom` with [Spago](https://github.com/purescript/spago):